-Because all the necessary information is contained in the System Recovery image on your hard disk drive, recovery discs are not included in the accessory box.
+Since all the necessary information is contained in the System Recovery image on your hard disk drive, recovery discs are not included in the accessory box.

-As a backup, you can make your own copy of this system recovery image onto CD or DVD discs as described in "Creating System Recovery Discs" later in this document.
+As a backup, you can:

+- Make your own System Recovery discs from the recovery image as described in "Creating System Recovery Discs" later in this document. - Contact HP Support to purchase a set of System Recovery discs.

-You should also make the HP PC Recovery Tools CD.
+You should also make a Compaq Recovery Tools CD.
 This CD contains utilities that allow you to make changes to your hard disk drive.
 See "Creating a Recovery Tools CD" for more information.